Mindey/X-Maze/README.md

 Video: http://v.youku.com/v_show/id_XNTQ2MTgyNTU2.html

+Try out the sample maze: http://mindey.com/3dmaze.zip

 ******************************************************************************

 In order to run this program, install Panda3D SDK ( http://www.panda3d.org ).
 It was developed and tested with Panda3D SDK version 1.8.1.

 ******************************************************************************
 If you are running Ubuntu 12.04 (64 bit version), you can run this in 2 steps: